uu1t/random-rails-api-tab/README.md

-# Random Ruby on Rails API tab
+# Random Rails API tab

 > Chrome extension to open random Ruby on Rails API document on new tab